-In 1834, American Dr. John Cooke Bennet added tomatoes to ketchup, adding many vitamins and antioxidants to the sauce.
+Before the 1800s, ketchup included various ingredients, such as fish and mushrooms, but no trace of tomato.
+This changed in 1834, when American Dr. John Cooke Bennet added tomatoes to ketchup, adding many vitamins and antioxidants to the sauce.

-Grapes are fatally toxic to cats and dogs – even in small amounts.
+Grapes are toxic to cats and dogs – even in small amounts.

 The Louvre in Paris is so large that it would take 100 days to look at each piece.

-Before 1913, you could legally mail a baby.
+In 1913 you could legally mail a baby in the US.

 By 400BC, Persian engineers mastered the technique of storing ice in the middle of desert summers.

 The constructions that made this possible are known as yakhchāl.